ReesMorrison/NetlifyBlogThemes/content/post/2021-07-12-sports-from-the-boxer-a-song-by-simon-garfunkel/SportsBoxer.md

 &nbsp;

 The song compares the struggles of a poor young man in a brutal city to the painful endurance of the *fighter by his trade* who *carries the reminders Of every glove that laid him down*.
-Both the young man and the boxer keep going, but the cost is high as the ugly side of a sport is bared.
+Both the youth and the boxer forge on, but the cost is high as the ugly side of a sport is bared.

 If you are interested in other thoughts on the concept “Sports,” consider [other subthemes](     ) that don’t fit as directly to the poem, painting, rock song, and movie written about in this series.
 For an overview, this article explains [Themes from Art](http://bit.ly/3sRXopI) or click on the navigation bar, “About.”